Background

 - Other lunar rover teams

-Before design began, UI Requirements were formalized and a basic site map was created.
-Because the IA was relatively straightforward, no formal user or task flows were needed.
-As the client was already familiar with the Webflow, the site was designed specifically to work well for that platform.
-Based on client interviews and existing collateral, a punchy and bold artsy design aesthetic was chosen.
+Before design began, UI requirements were formalized, and a basic site map was created.
+Due to the straightforward IA, no formal user or task flows were needed.
+The site was designed specifically for Webflow, given the client's familiarity with the platform.
+Based on client interviews and existing collateral, a bold, artsy design aesthetic was chosen.
 Quick concept sketches were created with basic layout ideas:

 Once the desktop designs were finalized, mobile versions were created.

-The concept will be presented to the client for feedback and to get final copy and any updated graphic assets.
-User testing of a mobile prototype will then be conducted for any final iterations before moving onto building the final site.
+The concept will be presented to the client for feedback and to obtain the final copy and any updated graphic assets.
+Following this, user testing of a mobile prototype will be conducted to identify any necessary final iterations before proceeding to build the final site.